wp-plugins/logo-slider/readme.txt

 [Click here](http://demo.enigmaweb.com.au/logo-slider/) to see Logo Slider in action.

+= Pro vs Free Version =

+This is the Free version of the plugin.
+[Get Pro Version](http://enigmaplugins.com/plugins/logo-slider-pro/) if you need the following advanced features:

+*	Mulitple Slideshows - create as many sliders as you like across your site
+*	Drag n Drop logo manager so you can easily re-order logos
+*	Fully Responsive Design
+*	Use WordPress Media Library for logo images

 == Installation ==

 1. Upload the `logo-slider` folder to the `/wp-content/plugins/` directory